shaolaizheyitao/MQTT/servers.md

-## vertx-mqtt-broker
+## Vert.x MQTT Broker
-[vertx-mqtt-broker](https://github.com/GruppoFilippetti/vertx-mqtt-broker) is an open-source implementation of MQTT server.
+[Vert.x MQTT Broker](https://github.com/GruppoFilippetti/vertx-mqtt-broker) is an open-source implementation of MQTT server.
 It implements protocol versions 3.1.1 and 3.1, supports QoS 2, and uses OAuth2 for autentication.
 It uses [vert.x](http://vertx.io/) as library for tcp managemnet, non-blocking / actor-model, clustering and auth plugin system.

 ## ThingScale IoT message broker